 - Believe in yourself

-As you can see being envious of others successful life or what you believe is successful is really all in your head.
+As you can see, being envious of other’s successful life or what you believe is successful is your mindset.

-It’s up to you to make your world the happiest and the best place it can be and no one else will do that for you.
+It’s up to you to make your world the happiest, as no one else will do that for you.

 Be grateful for what you have, and if you want more, you know what you need to do…